googlefonts/colr-gradients-spec/colr-gradients-spec.md

 ## COLR Layers

+`PaintColrLayers` points to a sequence of Paint pointers and specifies how many to consume.
+The mechanism can be used to share layers or sequences of layers between multiple COLR glyphs.

+*Example:* Suppose glyph
-`PaintColrLayers` is a special paint which allows reuse of some or all of a COLR v1 glyph as a paint.
-It points to a sequence of Paint pointers and specifies how many to consume.
-This allows reuse of partial COLR Glyphs.
-For example, suppose glyph A has 10 layers, 3 of which are a common backdrop that glyph B also uses.
-Glyph B can define a PaintColrLayers record that points into A's layers and specifies how many to take.
+A has 10 layers, 3 of which are a common backdrop that glyph B also uses.
+Glyph B can define a PaintColrLayers record that points to the same layers as A for the common parts.

 See section [Reusable Parts](#reusable-parts).